conda/conda/docs/source/intro.rst

 conda is an application for finding and installing software packages.
-A conda `package` is a binary tarball containing system-level libraries, python modules, executable programs, or other components. conda keeps track of dependencies between packages and platform specifics, making it simple to create working environments from different sets of packages.
+A conda `package` is a binary tarball containing system-level libraries, Python modules, executable programs, or other components. conda keeps track of dependencies between packages and platform specifics, making it simple to create working environments from different sets of packages.